projectfluent/fluent/guide.rst

         [feminine] { brand-name } otworzyla nowe okno.
     }

-Traits are useful beyond just value variants.
-They can be also used to describe parameters of the entity that can be then used in other selectors.
+Traits can be used to describe parameters of the entity that can be then used in other selectors.

 Imagine an entity ``brand-name`` that can be either *Firefox* or *Aurora*.
 The former is *masculine*, while the latter is *feminine*, so sentences that refer